 3226 South Main Street in South Salt Lake City, Utah.

 All three branches serve credit union members and shared branching members.
-Additionally, the Main Street and West Jordan branches include Saturday hours of operation, a first for American United!
-The American United Family of Credit Unions administrative offices are currently located on the second floor of the West Jordan branch.
+Additionally, the Main Street and West Jordan branches include Saturday hours of operation.
+The American United administrative offices are currently located on the second floor of the West Jordan branch..

 Newspaper Employees Credit Union (NECU) was founded in 1931 to serve the employees of the Salt Lake Tribune, and later the Newspaper Agency Corporation.
-Word continues to spread about the benefits of merging with American United, and the merger between NECU and American United was finalized on October 1, 2013.
+The merger between NECU and American United was finalized on October 1, 2013.
 NECU and American United share many common technologies which made this merger a natural fit with very little disruption to our members.

 NECU, like many others, had been feeling regulatory pressures, while at the same time, needed to offer a wider variety of products and services to their members.
 The merger with American United accomplished this, and allowed the NECU employees to maintain the same operations that members have come to know and enjoy doing business with.

-This addition adds a branch on the west end of the Salt Lake County at 4770 South 5600 West in Kearns (located just inside the front doors of the Newspaper Agency Corporation building).
+This addition added a branch on the west end of the Salt Lake County at 4770 South 5600 West in Kearns (located just inside the front doors of the Newspaper Agency Corporation building).